acatarinaoaraujo/acatarinaoaraujo.github.io/projects/class-critics.md

 date: 2021-05-13
 published: true
 labels:
-  - Javascript
   - Meteor
+  - MongoDB
+  - React
-  - Semantic UI React
+  - Semantic UI
-  - Agile Project Management
-  - ICS 314
 summary: A simple web application which works as a tool for reviewing instructors and courses at UH Manoa.
 ---